Save Thousands! Mortgage Insurance vs Life Insurance:

 It’s likely if you’re the main breadwinner in the family and you’re married, both you and your spouse are listed on the joint mortgage life insurance policy.

 If something happens to you, the insurance pays off the balance of your mortgage which sounds good.
 But what about the spouse you’ve left behind?

 Even though the mortgage is paid off, there are other expenses to keep up with including food, clothing, utilities, car insurance, schooling, medicine, entertainment, etc. Is your spouse working?
-Will he or she have the resources to keep up with all of this and at a time when they’re feeling emotionally devastated?
+Will he or she have the resources to pay all of this at a time when they’re feeling emotionally devastated?

 Just because your mortgage is paid off, doesn’t mean it’s smooth sailing for those left behind.